AtomLinter/linter-docker/README.md

 $ apm install linter-docker
 ```

-### Development and Testing
+### Development
-If you are developing or testing this plugin, it's easy to load using `apm link`
+If you are developing this plugin, it's easy to load using `apm link`

 First make sure you don't have linter-docker installed.
 ```bash